-Tania Mason is group editor at Civil Society Media.
+Tania Mason is editorial director at Civil Society Media.

 She has been a journalist for 20-odd years and has specialised in the charity sector since 2003.
 Her experience has included stints on Third Sector, Marketing and PrintWeek magazines as well as agency work involving court reporting and occasional doorstepping of celebs for the tabloids.
 She started her career with five years on a daily newspaper in New Zealand before moving to London in 1993.